Submit our quick form and get quotes now!

 Also worth noting is that heated floors work with all floor coverings, meaning that if you already have a specific material in place or in mind, you can still work with it.
 The freedom of choice and lack of maintenance are definite pros!

-The drying process can take a day or two, and when factored in with the installation itself, the entire process will be around a week's time.
+The curing process can take a day or two, and when factored in with the installation itself, the entire process will be around a week's time.
 For some homeowners, this might be a major inconvenience, so make sure to factor this in when considering this style of flooring.

-Unfortunately, underfloor heating systems actually affect the physical height of the flooring.
-They increase the height of your floors by less than ½ inch, and this will depend on the system that you choose.
-In most cases, you will also want to place insulation boards underneath the heating systems to make sure that the heat rises rather than simply seeping out of your floors.
+Unfortunately, underfloor heating systems actually affect the height of the floor.
+They increase the height of your floors by less than a half inch, however, it entirely depends on the system you choose.
+In most cases, you will also want to lay insulation boards beneath the heating systems to make sure that the heat rises rather than simply seeping out of your floors.

 Want more information about heated floors?
 Here are more articles from our home renovation blog:

-RenoQuotes.com will put you in contact with 3 reliable contractors for your floor covering renovation project.
+RenoQuotes.com will put you in contact with 3 reliable contractors for your floor-covering renovation project.
 Fill in the form on our homepage (it only takes a few minutes), and you will receive quotes from trusted professionals.